zachcran/CMakeDev/docs/source/conventions/documentation.rst

 .. note::

-   I presume there's actually a real computer science term for "narrative documentation"; however, my Googl-ing did not manage to find it so I'm using "narrative documentation" as a placeholder for it.
+   I presume there's actually a real computer science term for "narrative documentation"; however, my Google-ing did not manage to find it so I'm using "narrative documentation" as a placeholder for it.
 If you know the real term please open an issue on the CMakeDev repo so that the documentation can be updated.